sanfanling/mine-sweeper/README.md

 * numpy (optional)

 ### Run:
-* navigate to source dir in console
-* type: `python ms.py` in console to run the application
+* navigate to source dir in console and type: `python ms.py` in console to run the application
+* or directly click 'ms.py' to run
+* the application was tested in Linux and windows system
+* for windows user, you can renmae 'ms.py' to 'ms.pyw' to avoid the console

 ### Author:
 * sanfanling (xujia19@outlook.com)